 GRE results are valid for five years prior to the semester of your application.
-Competitive applicants should score above the 50th percentile in all areas.
+Although not required for any program, competitive applicants score above the 50th percentile in all areas.
 These are not cut-off scores, as a holistic approach is taken when making admissions decisions.
-GRE scores must be submitted in paper or electronically from Educational Testing Service to institution code 2257.
+Applicants are not penalized for not sending scores.
+Should an applicant choose to send scores, they must be submitted in paper or electronically from Educational Testing Service to institution code 2257.

-Additional information about the GRE may be obtained by visiting www.gre.org.
+Additional information about the GRE may be obtained from the agency's website - www.gre.org.